Skip to main content

 If you expect higher volumes (e.g. a large onboarding campaign), contact baas-support@unionbank.ng in advance to have your limits reviewed.

 Rate limits apply per API key, not per customer.
-If you are running a high-volume batch verification (e.g. verifying an existing customer base), spread requests over time or request a temporary limit increase.
+If you’re running a high-volume batch verification (e.g. verifying an existing customer base), spread requests over time or request a temporary limit increase.